 However, this article is not about the heroics of my personal self-discipline, except for one detail upon which I would like to build the whole theme -- my initial intuitive drive to develop an attitude of seeing fun side of life, despite all events which may not give an inspiration for fun.

 While my self-discipline may be taken as my chasing some rainbows of self-advancement, it's really about a simple little shift in attitude to start noticing something new in everything that life is throwing at us -- this factor of fun.

 Cocktail of Trauma and Laughter

-You know, there are times when I am seriously questioning whether it was for those many hundreds of "smart books" on human nature that I have read over decades, or was it for those many standup comedians, sitcoms, and comedies --- that provided for me some effective eye-openers about people and life.
+You know, there are times when I am seriously questioning whether it was for those many hundreds of "smart books" on human nature that I have read over decades, or was it for those many stand up comedians, sitcoms, and funny movies -- that provided for me some effective eye-openers about people and life.

 What I found particularly educational was the fact that even those really heart-wrenching and tragic events in life got their humorous interpretation.
-That's why I always liked that "dark humor" making fun of things where our knee-jerk reactions are always calling for an upset of a sort.
+That's why I always liked that "dark humor" which makes fun of things where our knee-jerk reactions are always calling for an upset of a sort.